 Are There Extracurricular Activities Available for Students?

-Yes, there are extracurricular activities available for you, including sports clubs that foster teamwork and physical fitness, as well as creative arts programs that let you explore your artistic talents and express yourself.
+Yes, Blomfield offers extracurricular activities like sports clubs for teamwork and fitness, as well as creative arts programs to encourage self-expression and exploration of talents.

 What Resources Are Available for Parents Seeking Support?